Google’s Core Web Vitals & How to Improve Page Speed Test

 Dedicated hosting is the most expensive option.
 As the name suggests, in dedicated hosting you will have one or more servers all to yourself.
 You will have control over all the hosting functionalities and can even get a manager with a Dedicated virtual server.

 Now that the only site on the server is yours, you can rest assured that you can use it as much as you want with no worries about the bandwidth.
-You have all the bandwidth to yourself.
+You have all the bandwidth to yourself and it’s a good idea to use cloud monitoring tools to oversee performance.

 So, the best practice would be…